-Bringing the power of the Internet of Things to the manufacturing industry, industrial IoT applications are getting more and more attention.
-There is a lot of hype around the IIoT, and for a reason: it has the potential to completely revolutionize the industry, allowing de-centralized operations in factory floors, to increase efficiency and safety, and to reduce labor costs considerably.
-The IIoT would allow a holistic visualization of the industrial operations as it was never possible before, opening the door to improving every process taking place in the factory.
+Bringing the power of the Internet of Things to the manufacturing industry, IIoT projects are getting more and more attention.
+There is a lot of hype around the industrial IoT, and for a reason: it has the potential to completely revolutionize the industry, allowing de-centralized operations in factory floors, to increase efficiency and safety, and to reduce labor costs considerably.
 However, the truth is that to effectively adopt IIoT practices is being problematic for many manufacturers.

 Fair enough, the IIoT implies serious challenges.
-Apart from the cultural and corporate shifts, the data requirements are severe: volumes are higher than ever, real-time responses are needed, and every industry comes with their own particular set of tools, characteristics and problematics.
+Apart from the cultural and corporate shifts, the data requirements are severe: volumes are higher than ever, real-time responses are needed, and every industry comes with its own particular set of tools, characteristics, and problematics.

 Choosing the right database for IIoT applications: what to look for?